XinyangZhao/XinyangZhao.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 Welcome to my website!
-I am a incoming research student at *[School of Information Technology](https://www.deakin.edu.au/faculty-of-science-engineering-and-built-environment/school-of-information-technology), [Deakin University](https://www.deakin.edu.au/)* under the supervision of *[Dr. Md Ahsan Habib](https://experts.deakin.edu.au/50940-md-ahsan-habib) (Lecturer)* and *[Dr. Chandan Karmakar](https://experts.deakin.edu.au/30131-chandan-karmakar) (Associate Professor)*.
+I am a incoming research student at *[School of Information Technology](https://www.deakin.edu.au/faculty-of-science-engineering-and-built-environment/school-of-information-technology), [Deakin University](https://www.deakin.edu.au/) (Australia)* under the supervision of *[Dr. Md Ahsan Habib](https://experts.deakin.edu.au/50940-md-ahsan-habib) (Lecturer)* and *[Dr. Chandan Karmakar](https://experts.deakin.edu.au/30131-chandan-karmakar) (Associate Professor)*.
 My research focuses on "Interpretable Deep Learning".
 Please feel free to contact me if you are also interested in it.

 Education Background
 ======